Visa Issuer Monitoring Program (VIMP)

 If a bank that has been enrolled in the VIMP fails to comply with Visa’s requirements during this time period, they can get slapped with non-compliance fines that can run as high as $100,000.

 After an issuer has succeeded in keeping their fraud activity below the thresholds for three consecutive months, they will be released from the program.

 As things currently stand, banks are highly incentivized to give their customers what they want and refrain from pushing back too hard against unprovable claims of fraud.
 Many so-called “fraudulent” charges are actually entirely legitimate, and are disputed by cardholders out of impatience, confusion, or frustration with the merchant.

 With the introduction of this program, there is a meaningful incentive for issuing banks to question and investigate fraud claims more thoroughly, which should reduce the amount of friendly fraud that merchants have to deal with.

-While this program isn’t likely to change the behavior of fraudsters and unethical consumers anytime soon, we hope and expect that it will make some issuing banks more vigilant about rubber-stamping claims of fraud from consumers who are, intentionally or otherwise, engaging in harmful acts of friendly fraud.
+While this program isn’t likely to change the behavior of fraudsters and unethical consumers anytime soon, we hope and expect that it will make some issuing banks more vigilant about rubber-stamping claims of fraud from cardholders who are engaging in harmful acts of friendly fraud, intentionally or otherwise.

 The VIMP may also help to increase the adoption and use of 3-D Secure, which can greatly reduce actual fraud from stolen payment cards.
-Stopping ecommerce fraud requires a team effort from all stakeholders in the industry, but it’s always easier to pass off liability when you can.
+Stopping e-commerce fraud requires a team effort from all stakeholders in the industry, but it’s always easier to pass off liability when you can.
 This monitoring program will help ensure that issuers do their due diligence and shoulder their fair share of the burden in keeping online marketplaces free from theft and deception.